pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum2.md

 but you will see it later on when you deploy the smart contract, that's why I want you to give you a brief introduction on what you should expect.
-Like a smart contract, which you see as a smart contract, is just written in Soliti, which is again a two-unreadable language, but on a war lever what is happening, we get a bytecode which is executed from the Ethereum desktop machine tools.
+Like a smart contract, which you see as a smart contract, is just written in Solidityi, which is again a two-unreadable language, but on a war lever what is happening, we get a bytecode which is executed from the Ethereum desktop machine tools.
-I mean we use Soliti to create a working everything, but then this is compiled with a compiler to bytecode, and on Ethereum, on the blockchain you will see the bytecode.
+I mean we use Solidityi to create a working everything, but then this is compiled with a compiler to bytecode, and on Ethereum, on the blockchain you will see the bytecode.
 There is also another terminology which is called API,